 ) and sends the result to Bob.

 To complete this procedure, we just need to show how Alice and Bob can implement the matvec procedure using minimal communication.
-Suppose Alice and Bob want to compute for some vector
+Suppose Alice and Bob want to compute

 with entries between